Unlock AI Voice Magic Exploring Neural Network Architectures

 - For example; if you’re creating an e-learning module and needs to shorten the video, you can easily use the length regulator.

-FastSpeech 2 and FastPitch are two examples, of models that came later, that improved upon the original FastSpeech idea, making voices even faster, more reliable, and more controllable.
+FastSpeech 2 and FastPitch are two examples, of models that came later, that improved upon the original FastSpeech idea.
+FastSpeech 2, for instance, introduced better control over pitch and energy, leading to more expressive speech.
+FastPitch built upon these ideas, often incorporating techniques for more robust pitch prediction and improved prosody.
+These advancements made voices even faster, more reliable, and more controllable.

 So, now that we got that sorted, let's explore how else to make these ai voices sound just right.